Gig Review: Nik Kershaw @ Shepherds Bush Empire, 16 October 2024

 An interesting album which clearly fell between the stools of art and commerce, Radio Musicola reached a barely believable #46 in the UK album chart, just over a year after Kershaw had played Live Aid.
 It disappeared without trace in the US.

-The little girls had certainly grown up.
+The little girls had definitely grown up.
 Or maybe it was the new haircut.
-18 months is a long time to leave between albums when you’re hot.
-But Kershaw didn’t seem bothered about his new ‘selective’ popularity; in fact, he seemed genuinely relieved, but wondered how MCA were going to sell him now that he was focused on being a musician rather than a pop star.
+But 18 months is a long time to leave between albums when you’re hot, though Kershaw didn’t seem bothered about his new ‘selective’ popularity; in fact, he seemed genuinely relieved, but wondered how MCA were going to sell him now that he was focused on being a musician rather than a pop star.

 Despite the poor album sales, Kershaw embarked on a sold-out UK tour in early 1987 including three nights at London’s Town & Country Club.
 And he would be back once more before the ’80s were out to deliver perhaps his finest solo album to date.